-After making appropriate enquiries, and with consideration of the guidance published by the Financial Reporting Council, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
+Notwithstanding this uncertainty, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence and meet its obligations as they fall due for the foreseeable In making this assessment, the future.
+Directors have considered the foreseeable future to be a period of at least 12 months from the date of approval of the financial the FRC statements, per guidelines.
 Accordingly, they continue to adopt the going concern basis in preparing the Annual Report and Financial Statements.